 Data Used: Any of the visitor-chosen search filters and query data in order to process a search request on the WordPress.com servers.

-The actual payment processing is handled by PayPal.
+The actual payment processing is handled by Stripe and(or) PayPal through WooCommerce.
+See WooCommerce Services below.

 Data Used: Transaction amount, transaction currency code, product title, product price, product ID, order quantity, PayPal payer ID, and PayPal transaction ID.